jxnl/blog/docs/writing/posts/no-potential.md

 But after thirty years of watching people's stories unfold, I've come to understand something a little sad:

-> Everyone with true potential is already burning with passion and energy.
-They are always in a constant state of becoming themselves.
-There are always better words to describe their actions than potential.
+> Everyone I've met with 'true potential' is already burning with passion and energy.
+In a constant state of becoming themselves.
+For those people, potential energy is converted to kinetic energy, and there has always been better words to describe their actions.

 This comes in the form of someone saying they'll change their behavior once this happens or that happens.
 But more realistically, the ones with true agency aren't waiting for things to happen to them - they're already taking action, making their own opportunities, and shaping their own path forward.